 Accepts international students from Canada only!

-Admitted students receive and average annual scholarship of $35,000.
+Admitted students receive an average annual scholarship of approximately $35,000.